scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 In this example we process several matricies from an array in parallel using :code:`ThreadPool` while each separate matrix is computed using OpenMP parallel regions from Intel |R| MKL.
-As a result, simillary to QR decomposition benchmark we've faced with quadratic oversubscription here.
+As a result, simillary to QR decomposition benchmark we have faced with quadratic oversubscription here.
 But this code has a distinctive feature, in spite of parallel execution of eigenvalues search algorithm, it cannot fully utilize all available CPU cores.
 That is why an additional level of parallelizm we used here may significantly improve overall benchmark performance.